shines in the sheltered harbour water

 Not Threatened

-The subtle show-off of the reef is, at first glance, a flat, brownish-red disc clinging to the rock.
-It is not flashy.
-It is not bright.
-It is almost drab.
-But then the light hits it at the right angle, and it shimmers, blue, green, purple, silver, like oil on a wet road.
-The iridescence comes from the structure of its cells, which reflect light in a way that creates a rainbow effect.
-It is the alga of the hidden shimmer, the one that waits for the right light to show off.
+Callophyllis variegata is a flat, brownish-red disc clinging to the rock.
+At first glance it is not flashy.
+Not bright.
+Almost drab.
+But then light hits it at the right angle.
+It shimmers blue, green, purple, silver.
+Like oil on a wet road.
+The iridescence comes from cell structure.
+Which reflects light to create rainbow effect.
+Alga of hidden shimmer.
+Waits for right light to show off.
 What makes it special is the shimmer.
-The iridescence is not a pigment.
-It is a structural colour, created by the way the cell walls bend and reflect light.
-It is the same phenomenon that makes soap bubbles shimmer and peacock feathers glow.
-It is a trick of the light, a secret hidden in the cells, a magic trick that only works when the sun is at the right angle.
-It is the alga of the hidden beauty, the one that keeps its best trick for those who look closely.
-The fronds are flat and fan-shaped, often split into several broad lobes.
-They are tough and leathery, able to withstand the motion of the waves.
-The edges are wavy and ruffled, like a piece of crinkled paper.
-The surface is smooth and glossy, almost waxy to the touch.
-Under the water, the fronds are a deep reddish-brown, almost invisible against the rock.
-Biologically, the iridescent red algae is a red alga.
-It reproduces by releasing spores from specialised structures on its fronds.
-The spores are released into the water, carried by the currents, and settle on nearby rocks to grow into new plants.
-To see the iridescent red algae at its best, you have to dive beneath the surface.
-In the water, with the light filtering down, the iridescence is stunning.
-The fronds shimmer with blue and green, purple and silver.
-It is a subtle show-off, a quiet treasure, a flash of colour in the dim light.
-It is the alga of the patient eye, the one that rewards those who take the time to look, the one that proves that the most beautiful things are often hidden in plain sight.
+Iridescence is not pigment.
+It is structural colour.
+Created by way cell walls bend and reflect light.
+Same phenomenon that makes soap bubbles shimmer.
+Peacock feathers glow.
+Trick of light.
+Secret hidden in cells.
+Magic trick that only works when sun is at right angle.
+Alga of hidden beauty.
+Keeps best trick for those who look closely.
+Fronds are flat and fan-shaped.
+Often split into several broad lobes.
+Tough and leathery.
+Able to withstand motion of waves.
+Edges are wavy and ruffled.
+Like piece of crinkled paper.
+Surface is smooth and glossy.
+Almost waxy to touch.
+Under water fronds are deep reddish-brown.
+Almost invisible against rock.
+Biologically it is red alga.
+Reproduces by releasing spores from specialised structures on fronds.
+Spores released into water.
+Carried by currents.
+Settle on nearby rocks to grow into new plants.
+To see iridescent red algae at its best you have to dive beneath surface.
+In water with light filtering down iridescence is stunning.
+Fronds shimmer with blue and green.
+Purple and silver.
+Subtle show-off.
+Quiet treasure.
+Flash of colour in dim light.
+Alga of patient eye.
+Rewards those who take time to look.
+Proves most beautiful things are often hidden in plain sight.
+No one told it otherwise.